File:Flag of Royalist France.svg

 The SVG code is valid.

-This insignia was created with Inkscape.
+This flag was created with Inkscape.

 1. New York State Historical Association (25 November 2006) Proceedings of the New York State Historical Association with the Quarterly Journal: 2nd-21st Annual Meeting with a List of New Members, The Association "It is most probable that the Bourbon Flag was used during the greater part of the occupancy of the French in the region extending southwest from the St. Lawrence to the Mississippi , known as New France...
 The French flag was probably blue at that time with three golden fleur - de - lis ...."